 Holding Insurance Companies Accountable For Bad Faith Denial Of Legitimate Claims

-Insurance companies often let people down right when they need help the most.
+Insurance companies often let people down at the time when they need help the most.
 While frustrating, a denied claim doesn’t always mean the insurer has broken any rules.
 But all too often, insurers do unfairly and intentionally deny, devalue or slow-pay valid claims.

-When insurance companies fail to honor policies or engage in bad faith tactics such as misrepresentations to policyholders, we at Mansell & Engel hold them responsible.
-Our highly experienced attorneys dedicate ourselves exclusively to attaining justice for people in Oklahoma and beyond who have been wronged by their insurance companies.
+When insurance companies fail to honor policies or engage in bad faith tactics, our lawyers at Mansell & Engel hold them responsible.
+Our highly experienced attorneys are dedicated exclusively to obtaining justice for people in Oklahoma and beyond who have been wronged by their insurance companies.

 Being insured should mean that your insurance company will provide you with reasonable coverage according to the terms of your policy.
-However, the insurance company’s first priority is their bottom line, which may not align with doing right by their customers.
-Their mission to pay out as little as possible can shortchange policyholders who need and deserve to have their claim fully paid.
+However, sometimes the insurance company’s first priority is their bottom line.
+Their profit margin may not always align with doing right by their customers.
+When a company’s mission is to pay out as little as possible, this can shortchange policyholders who need and deserve to have their claims fully paid.

 Insurance companies have a legal and contractual obligation to: